-This weekend, UFC 258 will kickoff with a showdown between two of MMA’s top female prospects.
+This weekend, UFC 260 will feature a showdown between two of MMA’s top female prospects.

 Despite being younger than the average UFC fighter, there will be no shortage of experience in the cage on fight night between these two women.

 With a combined amateur record of 16-2, both fighters were more than prepared for the next level back when they turned professional.

 “My coaches felt it was very important to have an extensive amateur career to be prepared for anything the pros might bring,” Maverick said in an interview with MMA Empire.

 “So, we tried to get the hardest competition and fight girls with a lot of different experience and techniques.”

 Their success as amateurs has translated to the next level, and one aspect that stands out for both Maverick and Robertson has been their ability to add a new element to their game each time out.

 “Looking at videos and highlights from the last four years or so, it’s insane how much I’ve improved and how much I’ve changed my whole style,” Maverick said.

 “I’ve always had a passion for jiu-jitsu, but now I’m getting to the point where I’m liking striking a lot too, especially muay-thai.”

 Robertson is also known for her jiu-jitsu prowess.
 With the most submissions in UFC women’s flyweight history, she’s always a threat to end the fight.